pdtouch/tripal_doc/docs/dev_guide/testing/chadoTestTrait.rst

    - `PREPARE_TEST_CHADO`: creates a chado schema with all tables and all records that would be present after running "prepare" through the UI.
    - `INIT_CHADO_DUMMY`: creates a prepared chado schema with everything that PREPARE_TEST_CHADO and with additional test data.
 You can see the test data here in `tripal_chado/tests/fixtures/fill_chado.sql <https://github.com/tripal/tripal/blob/4.x/tripal_chado/tests/fixtures/fill_chado.sql>`_

 4. Finally your test method is called.
-Note: any services, plugins, etc you use here will only have the test environment available.
+Note: any services, plugins, etc. that you use here will only have the test environment available.
 You will not have access to any data in your main site, nor should this long term affect your main site. **That said, we do not recommend running tests on production sites!**
 5. Once your test is complete, the `tearDown()`` method is called to clean the entire development environment up.
 This includes dropping the development drupal tables including any changes made by your test.

 Retrieving the cvterm ID of a term in your test chado